A-value

 3. Demand to final concentration of LMWC (unit of no importance for the calculation)

 4. Permeability (or rejection) of the LMWC.
-In real life the permeability can vary as
+In real life the permeability can vary as function of concentration.

 In this program it is assumed that permeability is aconstant.